stryukovsky/mipt-2025-fall-hometask-template/tasks/uniswap_v3_tvl.md

-# Uniswap V3 pool TVL history
+# Uniswap V3 Pool TVL History

-Develop ETL pipeline, that would allow to query TVL history data points from ClickHouse database.
+Develop an ETL pipeline that can query TVL history data points from a ClickHouse database.

-**TVL** (Total Value Locked) of Uniswap liquidity pool is measured as a pair of values (`amount0`, `amount1`), that represent the total amount of tokens (`token0` and `token1`) managed by the pool.
+**TVL** (Total Value Locked) of a Uniswap liquidity pool is represented as a pair of values (`amount0`, `amount1`), which correspond to the total amounts of tokens (`token0` and `token1`) managed by the pool.

-Note, that this value is different from *virtual liquidity* (as we are interested in total amount of tokens across the whole price range) and does not include fees due to pool administrates or liquidity providers.
+Note that this value is different from *virtual liquidity* (as we are interested in the total amount of tokens across the entire price range) and does **not** include fees owed to the pool administrators or liquidity providers.

 ## Details

-ETL pipeline should maintain a table (or an equivalent view) of the following structure:
+The ETL pipeline should maintain a table (or an equivalent view) with the following structure:

 | Column          | Type            | Comment                            |
 |-----------------|-----------------|------------------------------------|